Representation of the People (Candidate’s Disclosure) Bill

 Overview

-This bill mandates that candidates for various public offices in the UK disclose their past convictions, cautions, and other relevant information to the Returning Officer before the election.
-Failure to do so or providing false information is a criminal offence.
+This bill mandates that candidates for various public offices in the UK must disclose their past convictions, cautions, and other relevant information to the Returning Officer before nomination.
+Failure to do so, or providing false information, constitutes a criminal offence.

 Description

-The Representation of the People (Candidate’s Disclosure) Bill requires candidates for numerous public offices to disclose detailed information about their past.
+The Representation of the People (Candidate’s Disclosure) Bill requires candidates for a wide range of public offices to disclose specific information.
 This includes:

 Government Spending

-The bill doesn't directly specify government spending figures.
-The costs would likely relate to administrative changes to election processes and potential legal costs associated with prosecutions for non-compliance.
+The bill does not specify any direct increase or decrease in government spending.
+The costs will likely relate to administration and enforcement, including processing disclosures and investigating potential offences.
 No specific figures are provided in the bill text.

 Groups Affected

-• Returning Officers: They are responsible for receiving and managing candidate disclosures.
+- Returning Officers: Responsible for receiving and processing the disclosures.

 Powered by nyModel